-I took spring cleaning to a whole new level during lockdown, selling many of my (still) loved designer goods that either weren’t my style and had been left forlorn and unworn at the back of my wardrobe.
+I took spring cleaning to a whole new level during lockdown, selling many of my (still) loved designer goods that had been left forlorn and unworn at the back of my wardrobe.
 As someone that assigns very little sentimental value for material things, the idea of minimal possessions – with maximum style – very much appeals to me.
-So does an extra few hundred pounds.
+So does an extra few hundred pounds!
 Find out which ‘it’ accessories are the most affordable second hand designer items to buy now, compared to brand new and full price.

 They are forever chic, albeit reminiscent of the Rich Kids of Instagram days and Asian housewives.
 Nonetheless, everyone needs a great quality, lightweight scarf or shawl that can be worn through every season.
 Scarves as tops are also making a huge comeback thanks to the #y2k trend, so a purchase will go a long way if you opt for one now.
 Take the classic Louis Vuitton Monogram Shawl that retails for £405 at the time of writing.
 It’s 60% silk, 40% wool and 100% likely you will treasure it forever.
 While there aren’t hundreds flooding the second hand market, the ones you will find are in great quality and often comes with its original box.
 The resale price?
 A very happy £250 average while they’re on sale (click the images to see the discounted prices).